liveswitch/liveswitch-mux/README.md

   -i, --input-path      The input path, i.e. the recording path used by the media server.
                         Defaults to the current directory.

+  -j, --input-files     The input json file names from the media server separeated by a comma
+                        (',').

   -o, --output-path     The output path for muxed sessions.
 Defaults to the input path.

   -t, --temp-path       The path for temporary intermediate files.
 Defaults to the input path.